44 Gorgeous Grey Gemstones & Crystals with Photos

 Hematite

-Hematite is a metallic grey or silver-grey mineral often used for its grounding properties.
-It's associated with strength, courage, and resilience.
+Hematite, sometimes called the "iron rose" due to its geological origin from lava-rich crust, is a metallic grey or silver-grey mineral often used for its grounding properties.
+It’s associated with strength, courage, and resilience, and is believed to help build a solid foundation for stability and personal growth.

 grey labradorite

 Labradorite is a grey-to-black mineral known for its remarkable iridescence, which can exhibit a play of colours known as labradorescence.
-It's associated with transformation, intuition, and protection.
+Gray labradorite, in particular, is prized for its unique optical phenomena and sophisticated, mystical appearance, making it a standout choice in jewelry designs.
+This gemstone is associated with transformation, intuition, and protection, and is also believed to enhance spiritual awareness and connect the wearer to cosmic consciousness.

 larvikite